Prince Andrew: Duke of York loses Freedom of City honour

 Ms Giuffre had been suing the Duke of York in a civil case, claiming he sexually assaulted her on three occasions when she was 17, allegations he has repeatedly denied.

-York Liberal Democrats, the largest group on City of York Council, said the prince was contacted by the local authority ahead of the meeting to inform him of the motion.
+York Liberal Democrats, the largest group on City of York Council, said the prince had been contacted by the local authority before the meeting to inform him of the motion.

+Rachael Maskell, Labour MP for York Central, said the prince was the "first to ever have their freedom removed" by the city and backed calls for his title to be relinquished.

+The rank of duke, like other peerages, can only be removed by an act of parliament, which last happened in 1917.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.